NTIA/if77-gierhart-johnson/README.md

 ## History of the Software Implementation

 In 1973, ITS released the IF-73 (ITS-FAA-1973) air/ground propagation model developed for the Federal Aviation Administration (FAA).
 IF-73 evolved into the IF-77 (ITS-FAA-1977) model.
 The IF-77 was incorporated into a number of FORTRAN programs that are useful in estimating the service coverage of radio systems.
 These programs were used to obtain a wide variety of computer-generated microfilm plots.
-The work was performed under contract to the U.S. Department of Transportation (DOT), contract number DTFA01-82-Y-10539 and published in 1983.
+Extensive comparisons of IF-77 predictions with measured data were made, and an atlas of basic transmission loss predictions was generated using the model.
+The work was performed under contract to the U.S. Department of Transportation (DOT), contract number DTFA01-82-Y-10539 and published in 1983 <Note to Kozma: add reference to Johnson Gierhart, 1983>.

 ## Releases